___________________________________________________________________________

 ______________________________________________________________________________

-The Noisy Friarbird prefers dry forests and eucalypt woodlands, as well as coastal scrub, heathlands and around wetlands and wet forests, and is found in most climate zones, extending into arid areas along rivers.
+The Noisy Friarbird prefers dry forests and eucalypt woodlands, as well as coastal scrub, heathlands and wetlands and wet forests, and is found in most climate zones, extending into arid areas along rivers.
 It is frequently seen on our land among the gum trees.
 In early September 2016 (the start of Spring in Australia), a pair of noisy friarbirds made a nest up in the native wisteria vine growing over the arbour.
 See The Outside Amphitheatre Garden Room for details on the native wisteria vine.
-The have eggs hatched out and parent birds kept flying back and forth feeding their chicks.
+They have eggs hatched out and parent birds kept flying back and forth feeding their chicks.
 It was wonderful in hearing the cry of the chicks with each feeding.

 ________________________________________________________________________________________

 The magpie-lark (Grallina cyanoleuca), also known as the peewee, peewit or mudlark, is a passerine bird native to Australia, Timor and southern New Guinea.
 The male and female both have black and white plumage, though with different patterns.
 John Latham described the species in 1801.
-Long thought to be a member of the mudnest builder family Corcoracidae, it has been reclassified in the family Monarchidae (the monarch flycatchers).
+Long thought to be a member of the mud nest builder family Corcoracidae, it has been reclassified in the family Monarchidae (the monarch flycatchers).
 Two subspecies are recognized.

 ….
 Pacific Black Duck ….